 Buddhism is a philosophy, a system of techniques for psychological integration and social healing, and certainly for millions of people -- perhaps as many as a fifth of the world's population -- a religion.
 It is any or all of these things.
 It is also the name given to the teachings of a historic person known as the Buddha, Sanskrit for "Enlightened" or "Awakened" One.

 The word buddha is made of the Sanskrit root budh, meaning aware, know.
 A buddha is one who has or holds awakened-ness/awareness; one who knows -- whose mind is completely unclouded.
 Also, the state of knowing -- of being fully awake as is experienced by a buddha -- is termed bodhi and it is correctly translated as awakening.

-One of the first biographies was the 28-chapter Buddhacharitra (Acts, or Deeds of Buddha) by the Sanskrit poet, Ashvaghosha -- 1st century CE, some 500 years after the death of the Buddha.
+One of the first biographies was the 28-chapter Buddhacharitra (Acts, or Deeds of Buddha) by the Sanskrit poet, Ashvaghosha -- 1st century CE, some 500 years or more after the death of the Buddha.